Surficial-geologic map of the Salcha River-Pogo area, Big Delta Quadrangle, Alaska

 Access_Constraints:

-This report, map, and/or data set are available directly from the State of Alaska, Department of Natural Resources, Division of Geological & Geophysical Surveys (see contact information below).
+This report, map, and/or dataset is available directly from the State of Alaska, Department of Natural Resources, Division of Geological & Geophysical Surveys (see contact information below).

 Use_Constraints:

-Any hard copies or published data sets utilizing these data sets shall clearly indicate their source.
+Any hard copies or published datasets utilizing these datasets shall clearly indicate their source.
 If the user has modified the data in any way, the user is obligated to describe the types of modifications the user has made.
-User specifically agrees not to misrepresent these data sets, nor to imply that changes made by the user were approved by the State of Alaska, Department of Natural Resources, Division of Geological & Geophysical Surveys.
+The user specifically agrees not to misrepresent these datasets, nor to imply that changes made by the user were approved by the State of Alaska, Department of Natural Resources, Division of Geological & Geophysical Surveys.
+The State of Alaska makes no express or implied warranties (including warranties for merchantability and fitness) with respect to the character, functions, or capabilities of the electronic data or products or their appropriateness for any user's purposes.
+In no event will the State of Alaska be liable for any incidental, indirect, special, consequential, or other damages suffered by the user or any other person or entity whether from the use of the electronic services or products or any failure thereof or otherwise.
+In no event will the State of Alaska's liability to the Requestor or anyone else exceed the fee paid for the electronic service or product.

 1. Who distributes the data set?
 (Distributor 1 of 1)